Labstat Blog

 Currently, there is no gold standard for cannabis potency testing.

-The cannabis industry is still emerging, and one of the consequences of its infancy is a lack of standardization for testing methodologies.
+The cannabis industry is still emerging, and one of the consequences is a lack of standardization for testing methodologies.
 While Health Canada requires a cannabis testing lab to validate its methods, it does not publish regulations regarding which methods to use, or which are “better” than any other.

 It’s up to you and your laboratory partner to determine the right method for your products.